St. Roch Catholic Secondary School: RochTV

 RochTV is an in-school TV station run by the students of St. Roch Catholic Secondary School enrolled in the media program.
 The school's broadcast infrastructure operates at 1080i HD broadcast signal to LCD TVs, Smartboards, or HD data projectors that are installed in classrooms throughout the school.

 The show broadcasts a monthly production schedule in which segments highlight monthly stories, important events and team sports updates, all being put together by the students.
 Historically, Roch TV has been presented in a pre-recorded format, however, in 2013, a shift to live TV has taken place.

 Each year, Roch TV organizes a boot camp to provide all Media Majors with the opportunity to re-certify on all cameras as well as learn about any new equipment that requires training and certification.
 Roch TV also helps to train students on core equipment and also how to create basic segments for a newscast.
 Senior students are trained each year on audio equipment and the studio control room technology.

 Community location

 The school is located in the Estates of Credit Ridge Springbrook Community.
 The school's specific location is Credit Valley, Brampton, Ontario, 200 Valleyway Dr. Its catchment area is bounded by Mississauga Road to the West, Fairhill Avenue to the North, McLaughlin Road to the East and Queen Street to the South.

 Chaplaincy

-St. Roch is a Catholic School that includes a chapel, and the chaplain is Kevin Senra.
+St. Roch is a Catholic School that includes a chapel, and the chaplain is Eric Luscombe.
 The school represents itself through St. Roch.
 The designated parish of the school is St. Jerome's Parish.